svenkreiss/pysparkling/README.rst

 pysparkling
 ===========

-  A native Python implementation of Spark's RDD interface, but instead of being resilient and distributed it is just transient and local; but fast (lower latency than PySpark).
-It is a drop in replacement for PySpark's SparkContext and RDD.
+  A native Python implementation of Spark's RDD interface.
+The primary objective is not to have RDDs that are resilient and distributed, but to remove the dependency on the JVM and Hadoop.
+The focus is on having a lightweight and fast implementation for small datasets.
+It is a drop-in replacement for PySpark's SparkContext and RDD.

   Use case: you have a pipeline that processes 100k input documents